-No Console Version at Launch
+No Console Version Yet

 "The early access of Hytale will only be on PC (MAC and Linux still TBD).
 We are planning for a console release at a later stage, but this requires a lot of work on backend systems to make this a reality.
 For now, we would like to focus on making a good game first."